Quantum tunneling in deep potential wells and strong magnetic field revisited: The tunneling asymptotics

 Recall the constant $a=a(\mathfrak v_0)$ in \eqref{eq:def-a} and let us assume that $\mathfrak v_0<0$ in $D(0,a)$ (i.e. $v_0(r)<0$ for $0\leq r<a$).
 With Proposition~\ref{prop:hop*} in hand, we can compute the leading term in the hopping coefficient $w_{\ell,r}$ introduced in \eqref{eq:hat-w}.
-This will follow through a sequence of reductions justified in the following lemmas, leading by the end of this section to the proof Theorem~\ref{thm:main*}.
+This will follow through a sequence of reductions justified in the following lemmas.

 We will make use of the following consequence of Proposition~\ref{prop:hop*}.
 Recall the constant $\hat S$ in \eqref{eq:hat-S}.
 Then, by Proposition~\ref{prop:hop*}, we have

 Moreover, for all $\eta\in(0,a)$, let us introduce